Sandbar Fight

-The Sandbar Fight, also known as the Vidalia Sandbar Fight, was a formal one-on-one duel that erupted into a violent brawl involving a number of combatants on September 19, 1827.
-It took place on a large sandbar in the Mississippi River, a couple miles north of Vidalia, Louisiana and Natchez, Mississippi.
+The Sandbar Fight, also known as the Vidalia Sandbar Fight, was a formal one-on-one duel that erupted into a violent brawl involving several combatants on September 19, 1827.
+It occurred on a large Mississippi River sandbar between Vidalia, Louisiana, and Natchez, Mississippi.
 The fight resulted in the death of General Samuel Cuny and Major Norris Wright.
-American pioneer and folk hero James Bowie survived but was seriously injured in the fight.
+The American pioneer and folk hero James Bowie survived but was seriously injured in the fight.

-The site of the brawl was originally a neutral island in the middle of the river with the river mainly flowing on the west side of the island.
-The main course of the river has since moved to the east side of the island, and so the site of the fight is thus located west of the modern river on Giles Island.
-However, the river's original path (west side of the island) still serves as the border between the states of Mississippi and Louisiana, and the site of the brawl therefore is and always was within Mississippi.
+The site of the brawl was originally a neutral island in the middle of the river, with the river flowing mainly on the west side of the island.
+The river's main course has since moved to the east side of the island, so the site of the fight is thus located west of the modern river on Giles Island.
+However, the river's original path still serves as the border between Mississippi and Louisiana, so the brawl site is and always was within Mississippi.

 Background

 The Sandbar Fight followed conflicts that had occurred in central Louisiana.
 Members of the wealthy and established Wells and Cuny families, who were close relatives, were engaged in continuous feuds with many of the region's newer families.
-The subjects of the disputes included competing financial interests, allegations of vote-fixing in a sheriff's election, dishonored notes (bad loans), denied bank loans and, it is rumored, the honor of a woman.
+The subjects of the disputes included competing financial interests, allegations of vote-fixing in a sheriff's election, dishonored notes (bad loans), denied bank loans, and, as rumored, the honor of a woman.
 Several participants in the brawl had previously engaged in duels, fist fights, and exchanges of gunfire.
-Two previous attempts at resolving disputes by dueling had ended without resolution, either because they degenerated into shouting matches between seconds or because one party failed to appear.
+Two previous attempts at resolving disputes by dueling had ended without resolution, either because they degenerated into shouting matches between seconds or one party failed to appear.

-The duel that became the Sandbar Fight was initially arranged over grievances between Samuel L. Wells III and Dr. Thomas H. Maddox, both of Alexandria, Louisiana.
-They agreed to a duel at a neutral site, eventually choosing a wide, sandy shoal in the middle of the Mississippi River because it was considered outside the jurisdiction of local law enforcement and thus less likely subject to anti-dueling laws.
-Both Wells and Maddox, the primary duelists, were attended by seconds and several friends and supporters.
+The duel that became the Sandbar Fight was initially arranged over grievances between Samuel L. Wells, III, and Dr. Thomas H. Maddox, both of Alexandria, Louisiana.
+They agreed to a duel at a neutral site, eventually choosing a wide, sandy shoal in the middle of the Mississippi River because it was considered outside the jurisdiction of local law enforcement, thus less likely to be subject to anti-dueling laws.
+Wells and Maddox, the primary duelists, were attended by seconds and several friends and supporters.
 Norris Wright, in particular, was known to be violent.
-In a previous encounter, Wright shot Bowie; the intervention of observers prevented Bowie from then killing the smaller Wright.
-Afterwards, Bowie carried a sheath knife in preparation for a re-match, which occurred in the Sandbar Fight.
+In a previous encounter, Wright shot Bowie; the intervention of observers prevented Bowie from then killing Wright.
+Afterwards, Bowie carried a sheath knife in preparation for a rematch in the Sandbar Fight.